Seyne: Dominican Church

 The Church of the Dominican Order, of classic style, has a relatively complex layout.
 In a nave with six bays, each wide span is followed by a narrow span, all flattened and barrel-vaulted.
 The narrow spans are filled with an oeil-de-boeuf, while the wide aisles are square bays.

 Six reliquary busts, from the 17th century, are still archaic style and are listed as historic objects.
 The church is decorated with a Crucifixion of Jesus from the 17th century, in which Christ is surrounded by all the instruments of the Passion, two penitents and two angels, and is also a listed object.
 The convent, which forms part of the church, was built in 1683 and is a registered monument.
-The veil of the Saint-Sacrement of the church is golden embroidered silk (67 cm by 71 cm).
+The sacramental veil in the church is golden embroidered silk (67 cm by 71 cm).
 It represents two angels in prayer on either side of an altar on which a silver lamb has been sacrificed.
 This veil has been a listed object since 1908.